 "Yes.
-After all, it actively suppresses undesirable feedback from the nerves.
+It actively suppresses undesirable feedback from the nerves.
 Not only is that psychologically addictive, but prolonged use may even cause permanent imbalance in the nervous system.
 I realize it's popular among officers and that being alert and steady is always better than being dead, but try to use it sparingly."

 The healer's well-reasoned warning left his listeners with deep, thoughtful nods.